dgonzalb/BambooPaymentDoc/content/es/docs/Purchase-workflow/Customer-Types/Registered-users.md

 ```
 <br>

 The `ProcessStatus` field of the received notification will determine the final state of the process.
-The possible values are:
+The posibles valores are:

 * **OK** (value 1) – The process finished successfully.
 * **Pending** (value 2) – The process is still pending.